Healthcare System in Portugal: Information for Expats and Travelers

 How the Portuguese Health System Operates

 The healthcare system in Portugal consists of three components.
-The first is the National Health Service or NHS (in Portuguese: Servico Nacional de Saude or SNS).
+The first is the National Health Service (in Portuguese: Servico Nacional de Saude or SNS).
 This is a form of subsidized state care for people who contribute to the social security system.
-The NHS was created in 1979.
+The SNS was created in 1979.
 It operates under the supervision of the Ministry of Health and is defined as being national, universal, and free.
 It covers all of mainland Portugal.
 The regions of Azores and Madeira have their own healthcare systems.

 The second system is a special social health care initiative called the health subsystem program.
 It is responsible for providing medical care to members of certain professions or organizations.
 For instance, it includes police, military, and banking services.
 The most important public health subsystem is the ADSE, which covers over 1.3 million public servants.